 Chris Rutledge is the Program Manager of Income Impact Area at AARP Foundation and a former Development Director at the NCADP.
 He is a non-profit professional with over a decade of experience in all aspects of fundraising and more than 20 years of experience in the non-profit sector.
 Mr. Rutledge has institutional fundraising experience, including six- and seven-figure grants and gifts from foundations, the Federal Government, corporations, international bodies and labor unions.
 He also has had major gift success including five- and six-figure gifts.
 He has extensive program and volunteer managerial experience, including supervision of over 100 grantees and program sites around the nation.

-Cecilia Garcia is a Senior Advisor at the Benton Foundation.
+Cecilia Garcia is a former Senior Advisor at the Benton Foundation.
 Ms. Garcia first joined the Benton Foundation in 1997.
-She most recently served as executive director of Connect for Kids.
+Prior to joining the Benton Foundation, she served as Executive Director of Connect for Kids.
 Her broad range of experience includes work as a press secretary for a Member of the U.S House of Representatives.
 As communications director for a national Latino nonprofit organization, she worked to create greater avenues of access for the Latino community into the political process through leadership development programs, legislative conferences, a seven-site electronic town meeting and the creation of the organization's web site.
 Cecilia coordinated state outreach activities, developed teacher training models for classroom use, and worked on the CD-ROM version of "Chicano: History of the Mexican American Civil Rights Movement," a four-part PBS documentary produced by the National Latino Communication Center.
 She began her extensive career in communications producing and directing public and community affairs programming at WTVS, Detroit's public television station.
 Cecilia earned a Bachelor of Arts degree from Wayne State University in 1988.
 Affiliations: Media & Democracy Coalition Board of Directors, Foundation Center Advisory Committee, and Council on Foundations Film & Video Festival Task Force.

-Steve Hall is the founding director of the StandDown Texas Project.
-He was chief of staff to the Attorney General of Texas from 1983-1991, and an administrator of the Texas Resource Center from 1993-1995.
+Steve Hall is the Communications Specialist at Texas Defender Service.
+He was the founding director of The StandDown Texas Project from 2000 to 2014, which focused on identifying and advocating best practices in the criminal justice system, with a particular focus on capital punishment.
+He served as chief of staff to the Attorney General of Texas from 1983-1991, and an administrator of the Texas Resource Center from 1993-1995.
 Mr. Hall has worked for the U.S. Congress and several Texas legislators.
 He has worked as a public affairs/public relations counselor for private industry, nonprofits, and political clients.
 Mr. Hall has served as communications director for two statewide political campaigns in Texas.
 He is a former journalist and a recipient of a Texas AP Broadcasters award for investigative reporting.

 Veronica E. Jarrett is a strategic financial management professional, who sees her mission as building financially strong organizations.
 Her company, Jarrett Consulting Group, LLC, which she founded in 2014 provides financial management services for non-profits and small businesses.
 Ms. Jarrett previously served as the Chief Financial Officer of the Food Bank For New York City where she was responsible for the complete fiscal oversight and financial administration of the organization.
 She was also the Chief Financial Officer of Youth and Family Alternatives, Inc. in Florida where she had oversight of risk management matters as well as the financial administration.
 Having started her career at the KPMG accounting firm, Ms. Jarrett has more than twenty-eight years of accounting and audit experience in the public accounting, government, private and non-profit industries and has served within the non-profit arena since 1999.
 She occasionally teaches budgeting, cash management and small business accounting through local community organizations and churches in New York, New Jersey and Florida.
 She has a BBA in Accounting from Bernard M. Baruch College, CUNY, and an MBA in Leadership and Entrepreneurship from Walden University.